SL20032/ESP32_PM_SENSOR/README.md

 #TODO
 - clean up code
-- add more configuration options
+- add more configuration options - done
 - prepare and upload an schematic of device